usnistgov/labbench/README.md

 Testbed = lb.Rack._from_module('testbed')

 with Testbed() as test:
-    # flow only continues in this `with` block while all devices are connected
+    # flow inside this `with` block only continues when no exception is raised.
-    # (on an Exception, they all disconnect cleanly)
+    # On Exception, devices and the database disconnect cleanly.

     for freq in (915e6, 2.4e9, 5.3e9):

         # each {task}_{argname} applies to all uses of {argname} in {task}